 Getting ready for a MUGA scan

-If you are a woman, mention whether you are pregnant or breastfeeding.
+If there is any chance that you are pregnant or if you are breastfeeding.
 The small amount of radiation used in the test may harm a developing baby or pass through breast milk.

 The technologist will place stickers called electrodes on your chest to monitor your heart’s electrical activity during the test.
 He or she will also inject a small amount of a radioactive material into a vein in your arm.
 The radioactive material is called a tracer.
 Sometimes the technologist will take a small amount of blood from your arm and mix it with the tracer.
 Then the technologist will put the mixture back into your body through an intravenous (IV) line inserted directly into a vein.